Two Florists Working

 Key Takeaways:

-• A cash flow statement shows exactly how cash moves in and out of your business, so you always know if you’ve got enough on hand to cover the essentials like rent, wages, and suppliers.
+• A cash flow statement shows whether you actually have enough cash to keep the business running for essentials like rent, wages, and suppliers.

 What is a cash flow statement?

-A cash flow statement is a financial report that shows the money flowing into your business (cash in), the money flowing out (cash out), and the amount that's left after the dust settles (your net cash position).
-It tells you about your liquidity—if you have enough cash on hand to cover day-to-day costs, like rent, payroll, and those unexpected “oh no” expenses.
+A cash flow statement is a financial report that shows the money flowing into your business (cash in), the money flowing out (cash out), and your net cash position over a set period.

-Alongside your balance sheet (which records your assets and liabilities) and profit & loss statement (which tracks revenue and expenses), your cash flow statement helps paint a full picture of your business's financial health.
+Alongside your balance sheet and profit & loss statement, it helps paint a full picture of your business's financial health.

-• Secure financing by proving to lenders you manage cash well
+• Strengthen funding applications by showing lenders you manage cash properly

 What's in a cash flow statement?

-Cash flow statements are divided into three main sections:
+Cash flow statements are split into three main sections:

 • Operating activities – Cash from everyday business operations